Objective comparison of methods to decode anomalous diffusion: Methods

 \subsection{Theoretical models}

 In this section, we present a brief introduction to the concepts of anomalous diffusion and ergodicity breaking.
-We provide theoretical insights about the anomalous diffusion models considered in the AnDi challenge, as well as the description of the pseudocode used for simulations.
-Finally, we describe how to extend the algorithms to simulate the diffusion models in two and three dimensions.
-The Python implementation of all the algorithms described below is available at \url{https://github.com/AnDiChallenge/ANDI_datasets}.
+We provide theoretical insights about the anomalous diffusion models considered in the AnDi challenge, as well as the description of the pseudocode used for simulations in 1D.
+Finally, we describe how to extend the algorithms to simulate the diffusion models in 2D and 3D, since for some models this is not simply obtained as the composition of motion along independent directions.
+The Python implementation of all the algorithms described below is available at \url{https://github.com/AnDiChallenge/ANDI_datasets} ~\cite{andigithub}.